See below a list of frequently asked questions (FAQs).

 The SEARCH Team will be pleased to answer any questions.
 We can be reached by telephone on (01223) 740148 or you can e-mail The SEARCH Team.

 The research is funded by Cancer Research UK and carried out at the Centre for Cancer Genetic Epidemiology, University of Cambridge.
 The doctors and scientists responsible for the study and for the storage of your blood sample and information on behalf of the University of Cambridge are Professor Douglas Easton and Professor Paul Pharoah.
-Other members of the team are Mitul Shah, Barbara Perkins, Sue Irvine, Anne Stafford, and Valerie Rhenius.
+Other members of the team are Mitul Shah and Valerie Rhenius.
 We may from time to time collaborate with other research groups, if we judge that their resources will benefit the research.
 Any data shared in this way will be anonymised and all such arrangements will be subject to the agreement of our research team and of an independent Research Ethics Committee.

 If, however, you prefer specifically to support the SEARCH study, please send cheques (£ sterling from a UK bank) made out to “Cambridge University” to Professor Paul Pharoah, SEARCH Study, Department of Oncology, Cambridge University, Strangeways Research Laboratory, Worts Causeway, Cambridge CB1 8RN, UK.